LucaKBattaglia/COMP3151/README.md

 ># COMP3151 - Progress Report 1
 > Dylan Wijesinghe - 47292105 <br> Gian-Luca Battaglia - 47416084 <br> Zion Xiaoxi Su - 46340661 <br> William Dixon - 47391146
 >
+> ## Current Progress
+> We have made significant progress throughout the development process.
+At this point, we have developed all the core mechanics for the game.
+>
 > ## Movement
 >
-> Movement in Swing City has been fully implemented with basic controls such as walking (WASD), sprinting (Hold Shift + WASD), and jumping (Space).
+> Movement in Swing City has been fully implemented with basic controls such as walking (WASD), sprinting (Shift + WASD), and jumping (Space).
 Since we also wanted the movement to be smooth rather than sudden, we gave the player a slightly slippery effect when walking and stopping.
 Jumping also has air drag, meaning the longer the player stays in the air, the more the horizontal velocity decreases over time.
 > ## Sliding / Crouching
 >
 > Sliding and Crouching in Swing City has been implemented with the Control key.
-By holding the Control key, the player shrinks by half the height, allowing them to crawl under small spaces.
+By holding Control, the player shrinks in half, allowing them to crawl under small spaces.
 A nice addition to crouching is when moving before they crouch, they can slide.
-By sliding, it is the same as crouching, but it maintains the speed for a short time before reverting to crawling speed.
+Sliding is similar to crouching, but it maintains player speed for a short time before reverting to crawling speed.
 > ## Wallrunning
 >
-> Wallrunning in Swing City has been implemented with a working camera transition.
-When the player aligns and runs along the wall, the camera tilts smoothly to give the effect of running almost sideways.
-Wallrunning also lasts for a short time, but they can also jump away from the wall during that time, which leads to wall-jumping.
+> Wallrunning in Swing City has been implemented with a working camera tilt.
+When the player runs along the wall, the camera tilts smoothly to give the effect of running almost sideways.
+Wallrunning lasts for a short time, but players can jump away from the wall during that time, which leads to wall-jumping.

-Swinging / Grappling
+> ## Swinging / Grappling
-Swinging and Grappling in Swing City now work fluently with their purpose in levels.
+> Swinging and grappling in Swing City now work fluently with their purpose in levels.
 They are also highly adjustable and currently show differing colours for distinction.
 They are controlled by mouse clicks (left click for swinging, and right click for grappling).
 Swinging currently uses joints while Grappling uses trajectories.
 > ## UI
 >
 > Swing City has a working UI for many kinds of menu systems such as the main menu, pause menu, and settings menu.
 While the options menu is empty since it does not have any adjustable settings yet, the controls menu now shows the visual implementation of which controls refer to which mechanic.